Earth Day Brings Birds, Bees, and Bats to Dunn's Campus

-Wind and rain would dampen most outdoor events, but it was the perfect backdrop for the Dunn community as they celebrated Earth Day (a few days early) on Monday, April 17.
+Wind and rain would dampen most outdoor events, but the cloudy day was a perfect backdrop for the Dunn community as we celebrated Earth Day (a few days early) on Monday, April 17.

-This year’s event featured a wide range guest presenters and creative approaches to teaching and learning about environmental sustainability.
-This is also one of the few days when Middle and Upper school students come together for a day of learning.
+This year’s event featured a wide range of guest presenters and creative approaches to teaching and learning about environmental sustainability.
+This is also one of the few days when Middle School and Upper School students come together for a day of learning.

-"It is important to tear down classroom walls when it comes to education," says Upper School STEM teacher Beth McCoy, who helped plan the day's events.
+"It's important to tear down classroom walls when it comes to education," says Upper School STEM teacher Beth McCoy, who coordinated the day's events.
 "The students need more than facts and data.
 They need experience and opportunity.
-It is opportunities like Earth Day that help the students develop passion for a subject."
+It's occasions like Earth Day that help students develop passion for a subject."

 The morning schedule centered on a series of workshops on a variety of topics from special guests from the region:

-- Sue Eisigurre, executive director of NatureTrack, led a session on “Corvids of the Valley” with a special activity to match beak-types to food sources.
+• Sue Eisigurre, executive director of NatureTrack, led a session on “Corvids of the Valley” with a special activity to match the birds' beak-types to food sources.

-- Pat Carroll, Director of Facilities at Dunn, and teacher Laura Fox helped students construct new "bat boxes" for campus to attract the nocturnal creatures, which are beneficial for the local food chain.
+• Pat Carroll, director of facilities at Dunn, and Upper School teacher Laura Fox helped students construct new bat boxes for campus to attract the nocturnal creatures, which are beneficial for the local food chain.

-Students also prepared the ground to instal the third bank of solar panels on the school's campus, which were installed this week.
+Students also prepared the ground to install the third bank of solar panels on the school's campus.